heptarch/heptarch.github.io/drafts/demon.md

 pieces of apparatus that seem unrelated to the pneumatic mechanism of the despatch tubes.
 Engineers and builders are only given small parts of the blueprint.
-Questions about other sections are at first politely, then firmly, discouraged, and those who keep asking were let go.
+Questions about other sections are at first politely, then firmly, discouraged, and those who keep asking are let go.
-Though the network is abandoned, something bigger is already finished.
+The network is abandoned but something bigger is already finished.

 <p align="center">
   ⁂